 Now assume $v$ is adjacent to one of the counter vertices and not to the other.
-Without loss of generality, let $v$ be adjacent to $w$ but not to $c_w$.
+Without loss of generality, let this vertex be $w$.
 Let $r$ be a vertex adjacent to $v$ that, similar to Definition \ref{de_r_v}, reaches farthest to the right.
 Since, by Theorem \ref{no_vertex_further_than_lv}, $\lvv$ is one of the vertices adjacent to $v$ that reaches farthest to the left, $\lvv$ as well as $r$ are adjacent to $c_w$.
 In fact, we might have $w=\lvv$ or $w=r$.
-Let $\mv{r}$ be the middle vertex of $r$ and $A_r=~]r,\mv{r}]_\ri{L}$ be the set of vertices to the right of $r$ ($A_r$ is not empty, since otherwise $G$ would be an interval graph), and note that $\mvv$ is contained in $A_r$, if $r\neq\mvv$.
+Let $\mv{r}$ be the middle vertex of $r$ and $A_r=~]r,\mv{r}]_\ri{L}$ the set of vertices to the right of $r$. $A_r$ is not empty, since otherwise $G$ would be an interval graph.
+Also $\mvv$ is contained in $A_r$, if $r\neq\mvv$.
 By Theorem \ref{Lvrl_v}, every vertex in $A_r$ is adjacent to $r$.
 Consider we go through $\ri{L}$ beginning at $\ri{L}(\mvv)$ until we reach $\mv{r}$ or $\lvv$.
 If we have $\lvv=\mv{r}$, we consider it as reaching $\lvv$.
 If we first reach $\lvv$, we exactly traversed the vertices in $]\mvv,\lvv]_\ri{L}\subseteq B_v$.
 It follows that we have $B_v\subseteq A_r$ and thus assign $B_v=]\mvv,\lvv[_\ri{L}$ to directed edge $(v,r)$.
 Now assume we first reach $\mv{r}$.
 By Theorem \ref{Lvrl_v}, every vertex in $]\mvv,\mv{r}]_\ri{L}\subseteq A_r$ is adjacent to $r$, wherefore we can assign $]\mvv,\mv{r}]_\ri{L}$ to directed edge $(v,r)$.
 If $\ri{L}(\mv{r})=\lvv$, all vertices in $B_v$ are distributed.
 Otherwise let $X=]\mv{r},\lvv[_\ri{L}\subset B_v$ be the vertices left to be distributed.
 Since, by Theorem \ref{no_vertex_further_than_lv}, $\lvv$ is a vertex adjacent to $v$ that reaches farthest to the left and $\lvv$ is adjacent to $c_w$, for every vertex $u\in X$ either $(v,\lvv,u)$ or $(v,\lvv,c_w,u)$ is a shortest path.
 Thus, we can assign $X$ to directed edge $(v,\lvv)$ (and compress the two intervals on this edge), wherefore all vertices are distributed and only directed edge $(v,r)$ is assigned two ring intervals.